For the quickest response from our clinic, please go ahead and register online now and we will call you back to schedule your appointment.

 Through this tiny opening both tubes are temporarily lifted out and then blocked, using heat cauterization.

-Studies have shown an eight times lower complication rate, quicker healing, and less intra-operative discomfort for a no-scalpel vasectomy compared to the more conventional approach.
-Not all vasectomy providers prefer this technique because it is much harder to learn how to do a vasectomy through a tiny 2mm central opening than it is to make sizeable cuts requiring sutures.
+Studies have shown an eight times lower complication rate, quicker healing, and less intra-operative discomfort for a no-scalpel vasectomy compared to the more conventional approach using a scalpel.

 No-Scalpel Vasectomy: Pulling out one of the two vas tubes